Co-op Mosaic

 After the Co-operative Society vacated the building in 1969, it was occupied by BHS from 1970 to 2016.

-In May 2007 the mural was locally listed by Hull City Council, who described it was a "superb example of modern public art".
+In May 2007 the mural was locally listed by Hull City Council, who described it as a "superb example of modern public art".
 The council subsequently pledged to retain the mural when the site is developed.
-In November 2016, a proposal by Hull Civic Society to give the mural statutory protection at a national level was rejected.
-The society announced its intention to appeal the decision.
+In November 2016 a proposal by Hull Civic Society to give the mural statutory protection at a national level was rejected.
+The society announced its intention to appeal against the decision.
 The mural was placed on the National Heritage List for England on 21 November 2019 at Grade II.